-A PhD with the ORC will provide a solid education for a research or professional career.
-With over 70 projects to choose from you will get the opportunity to work alongside some of the world’s leading photonics, physics and advanced materials scientists in the country.
+A PhD with the Optoelectronics Research Centre (ORC) will provide a solid education for a research or professional career.
+With over 70 projects to choose from, many that are fully funded, you will get the opportunity to work alongside some of the world’s leading photonics, physics and advanced materials scientists in the country.
 There are more than 90 state-of-the-art labs to work in and over 200 researchers working in all areas of photonics.

 The ORC has an excellent track record of publishing in high profile research journals and in leading international conferences.
 Former PhD and postdoctoral researchers have made successful careers in Universities worldwide or as scientists and business leaders in industry.
 The quality of our research outputs, the cluster of spin-off companies and the worldwide network of successful alumni place the ORC amongst the top institutes worldwide for doctoral research.